Print

 • 1 teaspoon garlic powder

-• optional: 1/4 teaspoon red liquid food coloring
+• optional: ¼ teaspoon red liquid food coloring

 Instructions

-2. Marinate the pork: Place the pork shoulder in a large airtight container or resealable plastic bag & pour the remaining 3/4 of the char siu marinade over top.
+2. Marinate the pork: Place the pork shoulder in a large airtight container or resealable plastic bag and pour the remaining ¾ of the char siu marinade over top.
 Toss to combine, coating the pork in the char siu marinade well.
-Cover/seal & transfer to the refrigerator to marinate for at least 12 hours or up to 3 days.
+Cover/seal and transfer to the refrigerator to marinate for at least 12 hours or up to 3 days.
 The longer you’re able to marinade, the more flavorful the char siu pork.How to make char siu pork, step 2: Marinate the pork.
 Boneless pork shoulder marinates in a prepared char siu marinade inside of a large glass mixing bowl.
 The bowl sits atop a creamy white textured surface.

 3. Roasting prep: About 30 minutes before you’re ready to roast, pull the pork out of the refrigerator to come to room temperature for more even cooking.
-Preheat the oven to 425 degrees F, ensuring one oven rack is positioned in the center of the oven & a second oven rack is positioned directly under the broiler.
+Preheat the oven to 425 degrees F, ensuring one oven rack is positioned in the center of the oven and a second oven rack is positioned directly under the broiler.
 Line a rimmed baking sheet with parchment or foil for easy clean up as desired.
-Lightly spray a wire rack with cooking spray & set it in the baking sheet.
-Transfer the char siu marinated pork to the prepared wire rack, shaking off & discarding any excess marinade.How to make Chinese BBQ pork, step 3: Prep for roasting.
+Lightly spray a wire rack with cooking spray and set it in the baking sheet.
+Transfer the char siu marinated pork to the prepared wire rack, shaking off and discarding any excess marinade.How to make Chinese BBQ pork, step 3: Prep for roasting.
 An aluminum foil lined baking sheet sits atop a creamy white textured surface.
 A wire rack sits atop the baking sheet with pieces of char siu marinated pork set on top.

-4. Roast the char siu pork: Place the pork in the preheated oven & roast 30 minutes, basting the pork every 15 minutes.
+4. Roast the char siu pork: Place the pork in the preheated oven and roast 30 minutes, basting the pork every 15 minutes.
 To baste, whisk 1 tablespoon hot water into the reserved char siu sauce from Step 1, above.
 Use a pastry brush or silicone basting brush to generously brush the diluted char siu sauce all over the surface of the pork.
-The char siu is ready once it begins to caramelize around the edges & reaches an internal temperature of 145 degrees F, about 30 minutes.
+The char siu is ready once it begins to caramelize around the edges and reaches an internal temperature of 145 degrees F, about 30 minutes.
 How to make Chinese BBQ pork, step 4: Roast the char siu pork.
 An aluminum foil lined baking sheet sits atop a creamy white textured surface.
 A wire rack sits atop the baking sheet with pieces of roasted char siu pork atop the rack.

 5. Optional: Finish under the broiler: Preheat your oven’s broiler to its highest setting.
 Place the roasted char siu under the broiler.
-Broil 3-4 minutes, rotating the pan halfway through, until the surface of the char siu pork is charred & caramelized as desired – be sure to keep a close eye on it as it broils, as things quickly transition from perfectly caramelized to burnt under the broiler.
+Broil 3-4 minutes, rotating the pan halfway through, until the surface of the char siu pork is charred and caramelized as desired – be sure to keep a close eye on it as it broils, as things quickly transition from perfectly caramelized to burnt under the broiler.
 How to make Chinese BBQ pork, step 5: Finish the char siu pork under the broiler.
 An aluminum foil lined baking sheet sits atop a creamy white textured surface.
 A wire rack sits atop the baking sheet with pieces of roasted then broiled caramelized char siu pork atop the rack.

-6. Serve: Allow the roasted char siu to rest for a couple of minutes before slicing & serving.
-As far as everyday dinners go, my family likes to slice the char siu into 1/2-inch thick pieces & serve it over rice with a quick & easy veggie, like roasted broccoli or sautéed bok choy or cabbage.
+6. Serve: Allow the roasted char siu to rest for a couple of minutes before slicing and serving.
+As far as everyday dinners go, my family likes to slice the char siu into 1/2-inch thick pieces and serve it over rice with a quick and easy veggie, like roasted broccoli or sautéed bok choy or cabbage.
 Roasted char siu is also amazing tucked into steamed buns, nestled in a bowl of ramen or saimin, or tossed into fried rice or stir fry – try our Hawaiian-Style Pork Chow Fun, one of my all-time favorite comfort food meals!Finished Char Siu pork rests atop a white plastic cutting board atop a creamy white textured surface.
 The Chinese BBQ pork has been cut into 1/2-inch thick pieces with a chef's knife that sits alongside on the cutting board.
 A small wooden pinch bowl filled with green onions and a speckled ceramic bowl filled with cooked rice surround the cutting board.

 Notes